TinajeroOC/Bonfire/README.md

 3. Create a database for each service.

-4. Create environment file and add database URL for each service.
+4. Create environment file for each service.

-   1. Create `.env` file and copy contents from `.env.example`
+   1. Create `.env` file and copy contents from `.env.example`.
    2. Update `DATABASE_URL` with the respective URL for that service.
-   3. Database URL should follow this format: `postgresql://[username]:[password]@[host]:[port]/[database_name]`
+   3. Database URL should follow this format: `postgresql://[username]:[password]@[host]:[port]/[database_name]`.

+5. Create environment file for the Next.js app.

+   1. Create `.env` file and copy contents from `.env.example`.

-5. Set up virtual environment, install dependencies, and apply migrations:
+6. Set up virtual environment, install dependencies, and apply migrations:
    `python3 setup.py`

-6. Run services, gateway, and web app:
+7. Run services, gateway, and web app:
    `python3 run.py`

 > [!NOTE]